Korean Temple Food

 This pot contains the stock for our dumpling soup.
 Floating on top are dried shitake mushrooms, along with Korean radish, and kelp.
 The combination makes for an appetizing healthy natural broth.

 I took a video of the lesson, but haven’t had a chance to edit it yet.
 I’m not sure the computer is up for that job.
 The prep is very easy, and I’ll explain as I go along here.
 We each had our station in the kitchen and made our individual bowl of soup.
 At the top of the photo, you can see two packages of wrapper dough.
 The white one is made from regular flour, and the green one is made with ground dried lotus leaf.
 This dough was made in advance by the kitchen staff.
 I would recommend purchasing the wrappers from an Asian grocery store.
 Next, we have our shiitake mushrooms, which we finely chopped and fried lightly in sesame oil (about 5 minutes).
 Likewise, we chopped the fermented kimchi into small pieces.
 Fermented kimchi is kimchi that is over a year old.
-It’s not as spicy as younger kimchi; a very mellow, pleasant flavor.
+It’s not as spicy as younger kimchi; a very mellow, pleasant flavour.
 You should be able to purchase this in an Asian grocery store, too.
 Then, we have the rice cake.
 Once the mushrooms are cooked, add them to the kimchi and mix.

 After prepping our ingredients, we rolled out our dough for the wrappers (called mandu-pi).
 We used a mandu cutter which you can purchase at a dollar store, but a glass will also do the trick.
 Be sure to make the wrappers thin.
 The lotus flour dough takes a bit more work.